dqops/dqo/docs/checks/column/numeric/negative-values-percent.md

 ---
-title: negative values percent data quality checks
+title: Negative values percent data quality checks, SQL examples
 ---
-# negative values percent data quality checks
+# Negative values percent data quality checks, SQL examples

 This check finds negative values in a numeric column.
 It measures the percentage of negative values and raises a data quality issue when the rate of negative values exceeds the maximum accepted percentage.